25 Adorable Christmas Mason Jar Crafts You Can Make Today

 Creating custom family snow globes is easier than you think!
 Simply cut out family photos and laminate them.
 Then affix to the center of a Mason jar lid with hot glue.
 Fill the jar with water, stopping about 1/2 inch from the lip.
 Add glitter, glitter flakes, confetti, or sequins.
 You can also mix in 1 Tbsp. glycerine to thicken the water.
 Add a bead of hot glue along the underside of the jar lid, then screw it on tight; finish with ribbon, string, or washi tape.
 Invert to display the Christmas Mason jars.

 Make this set of "snow globes" for a friend who says her style is vintage decor.
 Hot-glue small figurines and bottlebrush trees to the bottoms of vintage-looking jars (we picked ours up at a crafts store).
 Spoon in glitter to create sparkly snow.
 Re-place the lids and tie with jute.

 Mason Jar Terrarium

 Baby, it's cold outside, but these mini succulent gardens will make you think spring has arrived!
 To create your own terrarium, add a layer of pebbles to the bottom of a Mason jar, followed by a layer of soil.
 Next, place your plants and add any other greenery—we like how moss gives a bit of extra dimension.
 Finish the outside of the project with twine and silk leaves or flowers.

 Mason Jar Hot Chocolate Gift

-How's this for easy?
+How's this for a DIY Mason Jar Christmas gift?
 Fill equal measures of hot cocoa mix, chocolate chips, and mini marshmallows.
 Cut out a fabric circle larger than the jar lid using pinking shears.
 Tie a small ornament around the jar lid and top with the fabric circle.
 Secure in place with a piece of ribbon.